 Complementary therapies can help you relax and provide a bit of time just for you.
 Once you are registered with us we offer carers up to three therapy sessions in a 12 month period including aromatherapy massage, manicures, facials and reflexology.
 Contact us to find out more.

 You, or the person you care for, taking part in activities outside the home.

 Our carer cafes, hobby groups and days out provide opportunities for you to enjoy great company and activities, including cream teas, cookery classes and museum outings.
 Once you are registered with us we will send you our What’s On Guide with details.
 Our monthly Carers News e-newsletter is a great resource for information on activities and events here in Wiltshire.
 Register here

 Enjoy great company and a cuppa or two at one of our carers cafes.
 They take place in venues throughout the county and you are welcome to stay for as little or as long as you are able to.
 Try one and see for yourself.

 Taking a holiday with or without the person you care for.

-You can find organisations that might be able to help here: https://carers.org/article/holidays
+You can find organisations that might be able to help on this article on the Carers Trust website.

 “Things are not always easy, but going to things like the Creative Carers groups has been a real tonic.
 I go there after a few difficult days and it’s lovely.
 Everyone is in the same position and we talk and laugh and I come out thinking that things are not so bad.”
 Sue